avbhatt/SOCS/README.md

 2. Navigate to the root folder `SOCS`
 3. To set up the npm dependencies, type `npm install` from the root directory
   - Confirm that all packages from `package.json` were installed correctly
-4. Run the node server
+4. Run the node server with `node index.js`
-  - `node index.js`
 5. Navigate to the `plugin` folder within `SOCS`
 6. Begin two instances of the Firefox Developer Edition using `web-ext`
   - `web-ext run --firefox="/Applications/Firefox Developer Edition.app/Contents/MacOS/firefox-bin"`